outdreamer/build-a-cure-1/README.md

 	10. that (a problem/a language map/a math-language mapping/an attribute graph/a set of filters) already exists!

-		- yes, problems, concepts, attributes, language, information, & a connection between math & language already existed - which is why its weird that no one came up with a tool to automate information derivation, specifically to solve information problems - I did not invent the ideas of concepts, attributes, language, or information
+		- yes, problems, concepts, attributes, language, information, & a connection between math & language already existed - which is why its weird that no one came up with a tool to automate information derivation, specifically to solve information problems - I did not invent the ideas of concepts, attributes, language, or information - I also did not invent problems.

 		- This tool is not problems, concepts, attributes, language, & information - it's a way to automate deriving a solution for a problem (automating the trajectory from problem definition, to solution objects like meaning, cause, & insights), which to my knowledge doesnt exist, as statistics/attribute graphs/machine learning cant currently solve problems without a severe amount of specific information, computation, configuration in the form of manual (flawed) selection of algorithms, manual & isolated analysis of attributes like intent & concepts instead of automated & integrated analysis, limitations built in the assumptions/perspective of the configurer, testing in the form of parameter tuning, strategy injection like trial & error, & other forms of human intervention - and can only solve isolated specific problems of specific types with information formatted in a specific way, without cross-system understanding or system context built-in.

+		10.a. isnt machine learning the automation of problem-solving?

+			- When there is a machine-learning algorithm that can predict the unpredictable side effects/errors & meaning of its own application in a given system context (such as a particular civilization, in a given scope/scale, with particular parameters & information access), and correct its own parameters/information/other inputs to avoid any side effects/errors it predicted, it will have the potential to be AGI (an agent that can solve any problem with info access) - right now it's still a prediction tool that is heavily dependent on data & human intervention (human configuration, activation, selection, application, testing, monitoring, updating, correcting).

+			- The primary dependencies of my tool are a set of definitions (like what an object/attribute/function/interface/concept is), a set of functions to implement interface standards (like structure/cause) & interface operations (like traversal/combination), and info access.
+The expected input from a human using my tool is a problem statement & a data set or internet connection.

 	11. is this too abstract to be useful? how would you implement this?